maharba1809/ZombiePan-pygame-src/README.md

 ![alt text]()
 [![Audi R8](https://linuxparaorcos.files.wordpress.com/2019/06/version_1.1.6.png?w=748&h=589)](https://youtu.be/xbB2Gn_d1VE)

+July 7th, 2019:
-#Version 1.1.5 Latest Version!.
+#Version 1.1.6 Latest Version!.
 This version has certains  builds for Linux and Windows.
 Mac, wait me a minute!.

 Free video game in python & pygame.
 Shoot the zombies from an helicopter and you keep your home safe.
 Source code provided to work in linux and Windows